Dim chords

 Theory

-Besides the already mentioned categories, you should know also know of the half-diminished seventh chord.
-This chord is identical to the diminished seventh except for the seventh note that is a flat instead for a double flat (it could also be seen as a minor seventh with a lowered fifth).
+The diminished chords are characterized by the flatted fifth, which creates a non-diatonic sound.
+This is true for the diminished triad, the diminished seventh as well as the half-diminished seventh.
+The half-diminished seventh chord is identical to the diminished seventh except for the seventh note that is a flat instead for a double flat (it could also be seen as a minor seventh with a lowered fifth).
 The half-diminished is more commonly written as m7b5 or m7(b5).

 Comparing the Major Chord with the different diminished chords: